Tristanlimyj/Parking-Ninja/README.md

 # Parking Ninja Bot

+Built Using: Flask and PostgresSQL.
+The scheduled database updates were done using Cron.

 A Telegram Bot that allows people to be able to find nearby car parks using the URA Dataset.

 ## Telegram Bot Demo